Skip to main content

 While much of the conversation around Eternal Sunshine of the Spotless Mind celebrates its creative avant-garde approach to the craft, the film still follows a fairly straightforward character arc for Joel.
 His motivation is always clear, for example, as is the want vs need dichotomy.

-Joel’s behavior after the erasure suggests that possibility.
+And it seems like Joel is following that trajectory.
 Immediately after awakening from the procedure, Joel skips out on going to work to head to Montauk beach, an act of spontaneity that he certainly never would have done before his time with Clementine.
 He seems to have carried some of her daring with him.
 Joel has learned to break out of his comfort zone, thereby shedding the character flaw that was keeping him from maintaining a relationship with Clementine.

 But one of the special features of this narrative is that the bulk of the character development is erased from the minds of the characters: at the film’s ending, Joel does not remember Clementine at all, let alone his decision to try to win her back.
 Any rediscovery of his love for Clementine won’t matter if he can’t take it with him.
 The question of whether Joel can really move past his insecurities and be with Clementine comes down to whether he carries his character development with him.